MicrosoftDocs/azure-video-indexer/azure-video-indexer/upload-index-media.md

 ## Prerequisites

 - An Azure AI Video Indexer account.
 You can [sign up](https://aka.ms/vi-portal-link) for a free trial account, or create a [paid account](accounts-overview.md#paid-account).
-- At least one media file.
+- A media file.
 See [supported file formats](avi-support-matrix.md?branch=pr-en-us-272#supported-file-formats).
-- To upload media files from a URL, you need a publicly accessible URL for the file that can be opened via a URL in a web browser.
+- A publicly accessible URL, either:
+    - A URL that you can use to view or listen to the file by pasting the URL in the browser location field.
-- If the file is hosted in an Azure storage account, you need to [generate a SAS token URL](/azure/ai-services/document-intelligence/create-sas-tokens?view=form-recog-3.0.0&preserve-view=true) and paste it in the input box.
+    - A SAS URL.
+If the file is hosted in an Azure storage account, [generate a SAS token URL](/azure/ai-services/document-intelligence/create-sas-tokens?view=form-recog-3.0.0&preserve-view=true) and paste it in the input box.

 You **can't** use URLs from streaming services such as YouTube.